 Do you know your camera’s battery life?
-For how long can your camera last and how much photos you can take on a single charge?
+For how long can your camera last and how many photos you can take on a single charge?
 You should know how long a camera battery last in case you don’t want to get in a situation where you have no charge left in the batteries.

-To avoid such situation, you should know your average camera battery life, so that you can carry extra battery if the work is more to cover in single charge.
+To avoid such a situation, you should know your average camera battery life, so that you can carry extra battery if the work is more to cover in a single charge.
 Therefore, we decided to give you a detailed and practical guide to calculate the battery life of your camera.

 How Long Does a Camera Battery Last?